Infant of Diabetic Mother

 Prevention of problems associated with infants of diabetic mothers

 Prenatal care is essential to a healthy outcome when a mother has diabetes in pregnancy.
-Careful diet management, blood glucose monitoring, and insulin therapy can help keep a mother's blood glucose levels at normal levels and decrease many of the risks to her baby.
+Careful diet management, blood glucose monitoring, and insulin therapy or oral hypoglycemic medication can help keep a mother's blood glucose levels at normal levels and decrease many of the risks to her baby.

 Bebé de una Madre Diabética